Share the post "Boat Charter Route in Croatia: Trogir, Split, and the Dalmatian Islands"

 Day 1: Port Trogir – Split (14.5 nm)

-Set sail on your first day and head to Split where you can stroll amongst the Diocletian’s Palace as you browse in boutiques and shops.
+On the first day of your boat charter route in Croatia, set sail, and head to Split where you can stroll amongst the Diocletian’s Palace as you browse in boutiques and shops.
 Enjoy a delicious dinner at Bokeria Kitchen & Wine Bar, a restaurant with a brilliant corner location and delicious fresh-tasting food.
 This restaurant knows its wine, so order a bottle and sample some local Croatian wine!
 Split has a market in the center to the east of the Palace and also an antique flea market further behind the town center.
 When in Split, don’t forget to take it easy while you enjoy your coffee in one of the bars along Splitska Riva (Split seafront).

 The nightlife here is also vibrant – perfect if you want an opportunity to get your dancing shoes on!